-The structure submitted must be smooth and homogeneous, conforming to grain dimensions of 7-8 microns in accordance with the standard of reference and corresponding to that resulting from the heat treatment specified in Table III for the corresponding type of steel.
+The structure submitted must be smooth and homogeneous, conforming to grain dimensions of 7-8 microns in accordance with the standard of reference and corresponding to that resulting from the heat treatment specified in Table III for the corresponding type of steel

 6.7.
-Non-destructive control (provisional)
+Non-destructive control

-The blades must be subjected to a non-destructive control to explore for surface and below-surface faults.
-This control must be carried out over the entire surface.
+Before being put on the market, all blades must be subjected to a non-destructive control, using an electromagnetic apparatus employing Foucault currents, to explore for surface and below-surface faults.
+This control is compulsory, and must be carried out over the entire surface of the blade.

 6.8.
-Alternate bending test (provisional)
+Alternate bending test (optional)

-In order to examine the behaviour of blades and the effects induced on the material when the blades are deformed in a plastic manner by the method of alternate bending, new blades selected by chance and supplied from actual production lots must be subjected to test using the special equipment indicated in the annexe.
+In order to examine the behavior of blades and the effects induced on the material when the blades are deformed in a plastic manner by the method of alternate bending, new blades selected by chance and supplied from actual production lots must be subjected to test using the special equipment indicated in the Appendix.